Officer hurt, suspect detained after police station shooting

 The Los Angeles Police Department said in a series of tweets that the shooting occurred at its Harbor Station.
 The officer was taken to a hospital with an injury that’s not considered to be life-threatening, the department said.
 A suspect was in custody.

 Chief Michel Moore said in a tweet that the officer was stable.
-Los Angeles Mayor Eric Garcetti sent his “best wishes for a quick and full recovery” for the officer in a tweet.
+Los Angeles Mayor Eric Garcetti sent his “best wishes for a quick and full recovery” for the officer in a tweet of his own.

+Moore said in another tweet that the injured officer was not shot.

+“He is resting and will be ok.
+Bumps and bruises,” the tweet said.